rodekruis/helpful-information/README.md

 ### Testing

-Automated tests are configured and can be run (once) with:
+Unit-tests are configured and can be run (once) with:

     npm test

 During development, an automated watch-process can be run with:

     npm run test:watch

+#### E2E-tests

+End-to-End (E2E) tests are included, using [Playwright](https://playwright.dev/).
+Make sure all dependencies are installed, with:

+    npm run setup:e2e

+Then, run the tests with:

+    npm run test:e2e

 ### Recommended tools